MisanthropicBit/neotest-busted/README.md

 Luarocks allows you to specify a test command in the rockspec which can be run using `luarocks test`.
-Additionally, you can specify `test_dependencies` and they will automatically be installed before running the test.
+Additionally, you can specify `test_dependencies` and they will automatically be installed before running tests.

 ```lua
 rockspec_format = "3.0"